 Oxytocin, the hormone of safety, calm and connect, is the brain’s antidote to the stress hormone, cortisol.
 Exposure, even imagined, to the people we feel secure with can release oxytocin.
 Physical touch can amplify that sensation.

-Compassion helps to overcome your negativity bias so you are more optimistic and flexible.
-Self-compassion is awareness and acceptance of what’s happening internally.
+Compassion helps to overcome your negativity bias to be more optimistic and flexible.
+Self-compassion is awareness and acceptance of what’s going on internally.
 Kristen Neff, PhD speaks of “putting your own oxygen mask on first” which helps you to notice, recognize and have compassion for your moment of suffering.

 Try this: Seeing Yourself as Others See You